 In keeping with this commitment, the college complies with the State of Maryland College Textbook Competition and Affordability Act of 2009.
 As part of this compliance, faculty members are required annually to acknowledge that they have received textbook competition and affordability information and that they will comply with the provisions of the act.
-This is accomplished through faculty participation in an annual textbook affordability professional development activity, which includes acknowledging awareness of and compliance with the provisions of the act.
+The annual acknowledgement is accomplished through faculty participation in an annual textbook affordability professional development activity, which includes acknowledging awareness of and compliance with the provisions of the act.

 Detailed information on the State of Maryland College Textbook Competition and Affordability Act of 2009, as well as information on the required professional development and acknowledgement form, is available on the college portal under Faculty Resources.

 Additional college-based guidelines must be followed regarding purchasing instructional materials, including textbooks.
 Materials for all courses taught at Howard Community College should be ordered by the faculty as soon as the semester schedule is completed.
 A form to order course materials is available in the division offices.
 All orders are processed through the department chairs.